 So, you’ve served the Preliminary Notice and the work it covers remains unpaid.
 You’ve decided to push through with the mechanics lien — what now?

-First, it’s important to understand how important it is to get everything right when it comes to filing and recording your mechanics lien.
-Any error will render the lien invalid, nullifying your claim and chance to get paid.
+First, it’s important to understand how important it is to get everything right when it comes to filing and recording your California mechanics lien.
+Any error can and will likely render the lien invalid, nullifying your claim and chance to get paid.

 One of the most popular questions when it comes to filing mechanics liens is, “Where do I file it?”
 As you know, filing the lien in the wrong address or location will invalidate the lien.